srobo/ops-manual/internal-structure/common-responsibilities.md

 All committees have the following responsibilities:
 * Organising and running team meetings
-* Maintaining a log of decsions made
+* Maintaining a log of decisions made
 * Reporting on progress to the trustees
 * Budgeting
 * Supporting the recruitment and induction of volunteers